pranavelric/pranavelric/README.md

  - 📫  Reach me [at] http://pranavelric.github.io/MyPortfolio/

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning React

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to Android and related technologies

 - ⚡ Fun fact: I keep night shift swithed on at all times